Focus

 > In the midst of tragedy and loss, it is often hard to imagine that things will ever be OK, much less better.
 And yet our experience shows that often times we look back on difficult situations as times of growth and grace.
 Sometimes things turn out better than we could hope.

 > Confronted with the crucifixion and death of Jesus, surely his followers must have wondered how things could ever be OK.
-Only gradually did they realize that what came out of his death was resurrection--a new kind of -- and everlasting -- life.
+Only gradually did they realize that what came out of his death was resurrection -- a new kind of, and everlasting -- life.
 That's the nature of what Christians call "the Paschal (Easter) Mystery."

 > The challenge to us as followers of Jesus is to imagine -- and believe -- that something better is possible, in spite of the pain and suffering we and our loved ones experience in this life.
-The “new normal” will be something totally new and far from normal if we are willing to believe and to hope.
+The “new normal” will be something totally new and far from just normal if we are willing to believe and to hope.

 > We literally get a taste of this new life -- the Easter Mystery -- every time we participate in the Eucharist.